lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Reduce the Number of Triangles**

-There are often many more triangles generated by the isosurfacing algorithm than we need for ren-dering.
+There are often many more triangles generated by the isosurfacing algorithm than we need for rendering.
 Here we reduce the triangle count by eliminating triangle vertices that lie within a user-specified distance to the plane formed by neighboring vertices.
 We preserve any edges of triangles that are considered "features."

 ``` tcl
 vtkDecimatePro decimator